HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 The rules are as follows:

-- Listener host name:"default"by default, no need to modify
+- Listener host name: "default"by default, no need to modify
 - Listening port: the start port of Listener.
 3330 by default
 - Listener service port: the port where Listener provides services to HotDB Server.
 4001 by default.
 If there are multiple MySQL instances on the same data source server that need to bind Listener, the service port needs to be unique.

 After filling is achieved, click Connection Test, and click Save and Return after passing the test.